Table of Contents

 Flexible visualization

 Once metrics have been scraped and stored by a Prometheus server, there are various means to visualize them.
-The first and easiest approach is to use Prometheus Expression Browser.
-However, due to its basic visualization capabilities, the Expression Browser is mainly helpful for debugging purposes (checking the availability or last values of certain metrics).
-For better and more advanced visualization, users often opt for other tools like Grafana.
-Furthermore, in some contexts, users may have custom-made visualization systems that directly query Prometheus API to retrieve the metrics that need to be visualized.
+The first and most straightforward approach is to use Prometheus Expression Browser.
+However, due to its basic visualization capabilities, the Expression Browser is mainly helpful for debugging (checking the availability or last values of specific metrics).
+Users often opt for other tools like Grafana for better and more advanced visualisation.
+Furthermore, in some contexts, users may have custom-made visualization systems that directly query Prometheus API to retrieve the metrics that need visualisation.

 Basic Architecture of a Prometheus environment with a server component, two client components, and an external visualization system.